ktconnolly/understat-xg/README.md

 Be aware that shots in first half injury time will show as 46, 47 etc rather than 45.

 ### Heatmaps
-To produce heatmaps as shown below pass a CSV (such as one produced by match.py) as an argument.
+To create heatmaps pass a CSV produced by match.py as an argument.
 Penalties and own goals will be excluded.
 ```
-python match.py match_data.csv
+python heatmap.py match_data.csv
 ```

 Below are heatmaps using 250,000 attempts on goal.